konmik/satellite/README.md

 In your project:

 * `compile 'info.android15.satellite:satellite:0.1.0-SNAPSHOT'`
-* Don't forget to mention your `mavenLocal()` in the list of your project's repositories.
+* Don't forget to mention `mavenLocal()` in the list of your project's repositories.

 ## Feedback